I'm joining Service Space because ... i love everything about it :) because i want to cultivate in inner transformation.

 One thing I'm grateful for is ... my breath.

-Jun 04, 2017, 9 smiles [Thank you for this morning's beautiful call on 'weaving'.
-Below is story by Robin Wall Kimmerer that I briefly spoke about.]
+Jun 04, 2017, 2 comments, 10 smiles [Grateful for a circle this morning on the topic of 'weaving'.
+Below is the story, from Robin Wall Kimmerer's Braiding Sweetgrass, that I briefly spoke about.]
 It should be them who tell this story.
 Corn leaves rustle with a signature sound, a papery conversation with each other and the breeze.
 On a hot day in July—when the corn can grow six inches in a single day—there is a squeak of internodes expanding, stretching the stem toward the light.
 Leaves escape their sheaths with a drawn-out creak and sometimes, when all is still, you can hear the sudden pop of ruptured pith when water-filled cells become too large and turgid for the confines of the stern.
 These are the sounds of being, but they are not the voice.
 The beans must make a caressing sound, a tiny hiss as a soft-haired leader twines around the scabrous stem of corn.
-Surfaces vibrate delicately against each other, tendrils pulse as ...
+Surfaces vibrate delicately against ...
 Read Full Story